 While I am not trying to tell you what to do, I think if you’re asked for your ID, you should not send it through without considering the security issues.

 We have become so used to providing any information we’re asked for, we seem desensitised to the dangers.
 Are you sure your connection is secure and LinkedIn will be the only ones receiving your ID?
 Do you know what could be done in your country with information included?
 Do you know who, at LinkedIn, will gain access to your data and how they will process it?

 I decided not to share such sensitive data but even if I did, my full first name doesn’t match what I’m using on LinkedIn.
 People never refer to me as Katarzyna, so I felt it would serve me better to use Kasia for my profile – I use the same everywhere else.
 Once I was restricted, I couldn’t alter or delete my data so providing ID didn’t guarantee getting back on the platform.

 Before you panic (just like I did), make sure to tell your network what happened.
 They may be able to help.
-If you can’t reach anyone in your network, feel free to message me.

 1. The first thing I did was to send a message to LinkedIn Help on Twitter.
 Unfortunately, they advised me they wouldn’t be able to help.
 You may still want to try, but I can’t promise you better results.